 - a.
 "Prescription medication" means any noninjectable drug, chemical compound, suspension or preparation in suitable form for use as a curative or remedial substance taken either internally or externally by a student under the written direction of a physician.
 Prescription medication includes any prescription for bronchodilators or autoinjectable epinephrine prescribed by a student's Oregon licensed health care professional for asthma or severe allergies.
-Prescription medication does not include dietary food supplements.
-As per Oregon Administrative Rule (OAR) 851-047-0030 through 851-047-0040, a registered nurse may administer a subcutaneous injectable medication. - b.
+Prescription medication does not include dietary food supplements. - b.
 "Nonprescription medication" means only commercially prepared, nonalcohol-based medication to be taken at school that is necessary for the student to remain in school.

 This shall be limited to eye, nose and cough drops, cough suppressants, analgesics, decongestants, antihistamines, topical antibiotics, anti-inflammatories and antacids that do not require written or oral instructions from a physician.
 Nonprescription medication does not include dietary food supplements. - c.
 "Physician" means a doctor of medicine or osteopathy, a physician assistant licensed to practice by the Board of Medical Examiners for the state of Oregon, a nurse practitioner with prescriptive authority licensed by the Oregon State Board of Nursing, a dentist licensed by the Board of Dentistry for the state of Oregon, an optometrist licensed by the Board of Optometry for the state of Oregon or a naturopathic physician licensed by the Board of Naturopathy for the state of Oregon. - d.
 "Student self-medication" means a student must be able to administer medication to himself/herself without requiring a trained staff member to assist in the administration of the medication. - e.
-"Age-appropriate guidelines" means the student must be able to demonstrate the ability, developmentally and behaviorally, to self-medicate with permission from parent (guardian). - f.
+"Age-appropriate guidelines" means the student must be able to demonstrate the ability, developmentally and behaviorally, to self-medicate with permission from parent or guardian, administrator and in the case of a prescription medication, a physician. - f.
 "Training" means yearly instruction, by a qualified trainer, to be provided to designated staff on the administration of prescription and nonprescription medication, based on requirements set out in guidelines approved by the Oregon Department of Education (ODE), including discussion of applicable district policies, procedures and materials. - g.
-"Qualified trainer" means a person who is familiar with the delivery of health services in a school setting and who is a registered nurse licensed by the Oregon State Board of Nursing, a physician, or a pharmacist licensed by the State Board of Pharmacy for the state of Oregon. - h.
-"Severe allergy" means a life-threatening hypersensitivity to a specific substance such as food, pollen or dust.
+"Qualified trainer" means a person who is familiar with the delivery of health services in a school setting and who is a registered nurse licensed by the Oregon State Board of Nursing, a physician, or a pharmacist licensed by the State Board of Pharmacy for the state of Oregon.

-- i.
+- h.
+"Severe allergy" means a life-threatening hypersensitivity to a specific substance such as food, pollen or dust. - i.
 "Asthma" means a chronic inflammatory disorder of the airways that requires ongoing medical intervention. - j.
-"Designated staff' means the staff person who is designated by the building principal to administer prescription or nonprescription medication.
+"Designated staff" means the staff person who is designated by the building principal to administer prescription or nonprescription medication.